-Addiction is how we describe any behaviour which we believe drives us to keep doing or consuming something over and over again with no apparent ability to control that behaviour.
+An addiction is any behaviour which a person believes compels them to keep doing or consuming something over and over again with no apparent ability to control that behaviour.

 How is Addiction Defined?